aws-samples/qnabot-on-aws-plugin-samples/lambdas/qna_bot_qbusiness_lambdahook/README.md

 When your QNABOTPLUGIN-QNA-BOT-QBUSINESS-LAMBDAHOOK Plugin CloudFormation stack status is CREATE_COMPLETE, choose the **Outputs** tab.
 Look for the outputs `QnAItemLambdaHookFunctionName` and `QnAItemLambdaHookArgs`.
 Use these values in the LambdaHook section of your no_hits item.
 You can change the value of "Prefix', or use "None" if you don't want to prefix the LLM answer.

 The default behavior is to relay the user's query to Amazon Q Business as the user input.
 If LLM_QUERY_GENERATION is enabled, the generated (disambiguated) query will be used, otherwise the user's utterance is used.
-You can override this behavior by supplying an explicit `"Prompt"` key in the `QnAItemLambdaHookArgs` value.
+Alternatively, you can supply an explicit `"Prompt"` key in the `QnAItemLambdaHookArgs` value.
 For example setting `QnAItemLambdaHookArgs` to `{"Prefix":"Amazon Q Answer:", "ShowContextText":true, "ShowSourceLinks":true, "Prompt":"Why is the sky blue?"}` will ignore the user's input and simply use the configured prompt instead.
-Prompts supplied in this manner do not (yet) support variable substitution (eg to substitute user attributes, session attributes, etc. into the prompt).
+You may find this useful if you use the function as a Lambda Hook for QnA items that match explicit lists of utterances/questions, and you want to normalise these into a single static question to ask Amazon Q. Prompts supplied in this manner do not (yet) support variable substitution (eg to substitute user attributes, session attributes, etc. into the prompt).
 If you feel that would be a useful feature, please create a feature request issue in the repo, or, better yet, implement it, and submit a Pull Request!

 ### Say hello
 > Time to say Hi!